Kos Or Rhodes? How To Choose Between Rhodes Or Kos

 Kos

-The public transport in Kos is almost non-existent.
-You are going to need some wheels when you come to Kos if you want to see all that the island has to offer.
+You’ll need wheels when you come to Kos if you want to see all the island has to offer.
 Keep in mind it’s also possible to bike to a few beaches from Kos Old Town if you’re not interested in renting a car.

 A person stands on a large rock overlooking a hilly coastal landscape with green shrubs and the vast blue ocean of Rhodes under a clear sky.